In this article, I will share with you some great headshot tips for photographers and models.

 Less is more with makeup

 Similarly, don’t go overboard with the makeup.
 A lot can be done with lighting and retouching to make your skin flawless and your features pop, so there’s no need to pile it on like you’re heading to the Oscars.
-For a business headshot you want to look like yourself on your best day.
+For a business headshot, you want to look like yourself on your best day.
 If you normally wear bold lipstick, that’s fine.
 Just don’t go for something that’ll make you look like a different person.
 For some great makeup tips, make sure to check out one of my favorite makeup artists, Krystina!

 Head forward, chin down